 Lawyer Practice Area Pages

 These are sales-focused pages that you publish on your website.
-Each of these pages should focus on one specific practice area.
-In some cases, it helps to be even more specific than that.
-For example, a criminal defense attorney might divide their practice area pages into traffic law, felony cases, and appeals.
+Each of these pages should focus on one specific practice area or specific sub-niches, like traffic law, felony cases, and appeals for criminal defense attorneys.

 When creating these pages, it's important to optimize for the right search keywords, especially the titles and headings.
-They should have the words lawyer and attorney as well as other relevant phrases.
 For criminal law, it might be “Traffic Ticket Defense Attorney in Phoenix”.
-The people who land on these pages are the most likely to be interested in hiring an attorney.
-It's important to make that process easy for them by providing multiple calls to action.
+It's also important to make the process of contacting you easy for clients by providing multiple calls to action.

-Blog content is important for lawyer SEO, as it helps your law firm's website earn backlinks.
-Additionally, legal blog posts create awareness.
+Blog content is an important part of your SEO efforts, as it helps your law firm's website earn quality backlinks.
+Additionally, legal blog posts create awareness and build authority.
 They also provide your law firm with the opportunity to engage with potential clients who are in the research phase.
-Blog posts are also key for building authority.
-These are all ranking factors for SEO for lawyers.
+However, only 27% of law firms maintain a blog.

 Law Firms Location Pages